jcowgill/u-boot-ubnt-e200/README.md

 The modifications are mostly to get it to build with a "standard" mips toolchain and to enable a number of missing U-Boot commands.

+## Building
+Assuming your cross toolchain prefix is `mips-linux-gnu-`, run:

+    make CROSS_COMPILE=mips-linux-gnu- octeon_ubnt_e200_config
+    make CROSS_COMPILE=mips-linux-gnu- -j$(nproc)

+The file `u-boot-octeon_ubnt_e200.bin` should contain the bootloader image.
+This image can also be chainloaded from a running U-Boot by simply jumping to the first instruction.

+    Octeon ubnt_e200# tftpboot 0x02000000 u-boot-octeon_ubnt_e200.bin
+    Octeon ubnt_e200# go 0x82000000